 Field Fellowship for Environmental Justice

-The fellowships also support environmental justice organizations that host the students as interns.
-Through action-oriented projects, fellows learn from and collaborate with communities of color to realize healthier, more sustainable, and livable environments.
+This program continues the Center’s commitment to supporting first-generation Bruins, students of color, and other emerging environmental leaders.
+It also supports environmental justice organizations that host the student fellows as interns.
+Through action-oriented projects, fellows learn from and collaborate with frontline communities to realize healthier, more sustainable, and livable environments.
+Fellows are matched with a supervising mentor who provides project guidance and career advice.

 Abhilasha Bhola